kapouer/window-page/README.md

 ### Integration with Custom Elements, event handlers

-An object having build, patch, setup, paint, focus, close methods can be plugged into Page using:
+An object having build, patch, setup, paint, fragment, close methods can be plugged into Page using:

 - state.connect(node)